- What is the easiest way to get to the Residence Center?

 The reception of the Center is open 24 hours, you can check in any time.
-When you arrive, the receptionist will ask your name and your CEU department.
-You will have to fill in some forms, you will receive a keycard which you can enter your room with.
+When you arrive, you will have to fill in some forms, you will receive a keycard which you can enter your room with.

-Student rooms are not equipped with towels, soap and shampoo.
-Bed-linen is provided on every second week.
+Student rooms come with bedding (blanket, pillow, bed linen), towels are not provided.
+Bed linen is changed on every second week.
 Iron and hairdryer can be rented from the reception for a deposit.

 Please note that electric devices such as iron, hot plates, grills of any type, electrical ranges, toasters, or water boilers cannot be used in the room or in the common premises according to the safety policy.
 Please use equipments provided by the Residence Center in the lounges.

 5. Can I bring my car to the Center?